bhauman/figwheel-main-template/README.md

 and you should see an alert in the browser window.

-You can also supply argumetns to `figwheel.main` like so:
+You can also supply arguments to `figwheel.main` like so:

 	clojure -A:fig -b dev -r